-Many of my game reviews reference titles from the 1990s, and even the 1980s.
-We now venture back one more decade…to the year 1975!
+Many of my game reviews reference titles from the 1990s and even the 1980s.
+We now venture back one more decade to play …to the year 1975 to play SanctuaryRPG: Black Edition!
 A programmer by the name of Will Crowther created an interactive experience on a mainframe computer which later became part of a game genre called “Multi-User Dungeon”, or MUD.

 So here we are in 2015; the 40th anniversary of the MUD.
 Enter SanctuaryRPG: Black Edition from Black Shell Games; a faithful reproduction of classics gone by, with a few enhancements “barely” noticeable to any but us really old folks.

 Fear not, brave adventurer.
 The illustrations are the least of your challenges.
 The important thing is to master the stat assignment pages and other duties relating to character upkeep.
-Real-time battle is displayed as a spreadsheet of which even the most seasoned Lotus 123 user would be proud!
+The real-time battle is displayed as a spreadsheet of which even the most seasoned Lotus 123 user would be proud!

 All in all, Sanctuary RPG:Black Edition is a great time.
 I recommend playing it in the traditional legacy mode where death is permanent (no re-spawns in the 1970s) and loot drops are plentiful.
 If you instead choose to enable re-spawns, your loot chances will be considerably penalized.
 So go for it…it’s not like you’re wasting your boss’s dot-matrix paper anymore.

 - Eternights | A VISUAL MASTERPIECE OF STORYTELLING - November 9, 2023

 - SONY’S LOOMING DISASTER IN THE GAMES INDUSTRY - November 1, 2023

 - Lord of the Rings: Gollum | DOES NOT HAVE THE PRECIOUS! - July 16, 2023